bwwu/MAPF/README.md

 A* with Operator Decomposition (OD).
 Written by Brandon Wu.

 ##Completed
-* naive A* algorithm that stores all nodes expanded.
+* Naive A* algorithm that stores all nodes expanded.
 Implement iterative deepening A* (IDA*) for lower space complexity.
 * Path backtrace from goal to root enabled for n agents
 * Multiple agent path finding with simple collision detection